KimRass/warehouse/Database/SQL/SQL.md

 ## MS SQL Server
 - The returned column name has the case that was used in the `SELECT` statement.

+# Table or Column Names
+## Oracle
+- Be no longer than 30 characters.
+- Begin with an alphabetical character.
+- Contain only alphabetical characters, numbers, or one of the following special characters: `#`, `$`, `_`

 # Data Types
 ## String
 - `CHAR(n)`: A fixed length string.